BlazingTomato/cse15l-lab-reports/index.md

 written_2//travel_guides/berlitz1/IntroEdinburgh.txt
 ```

 The find -size command used here lists all the files and directories smaller than 30KBs.
 As we can see, many files from non-fiction are missing due to being bigger than 30KBs.
-One instance in which this can be useful is when wanting to sort input files that are too big to be used in the program.
+One instance in which this can be useful is when wanting to sort input files that are too big to be used in a program.

 ### Example 2
 ```